svalinn/DAGMC/doc/usersguide/workflow.rst

 the exact surface representation.
 A smaller tolerance results in a more faithful representation of the surface at the penalty of producing more facets.
-The user can control the faceting tolerance using when they invoke their simulation, either on the command line or in the input file, depending on the MC code being used for the analysis.
+The user can control the faceting tolerance when they invoke their simulation, either on the command line or in the input file, depending on the MC code being used for the analysis.
 This option only has an effect with the geometry file is a solid model and not when it is a facet file.